 December through March is considered the mild season with average temperatures ranging from 20 to 22 celsius (about 68 to 72 ferhenheit).
 August is the hottest month of the year with an average temperature of 40 celsius (104 ferhenheit).
 There is very little rain in Abu Dhabi from May to October; January is the wettest month, typically yielding about 22 mm (about 1 inch) of rain.

 There is a city bus system in Abu Dhabi.
 Metered taxis are inexpensive and readily available throughout the city.
-The University provides shuttle transportation between the Downtown Campus (DTC), the Center for Science and Engineering (CSE), Sama Tower, and the athletic facilities.
-The walk from Sama Tower to the DTC takes 10 minutes.
+The University provides shuttle transportation from the Saadiyat Island campus to various points of interest in the city including The Corniche, Central Souk, Al Wahda Mall, Yas Mall, and more.

 Abu Dhabi is considered conservative but tolerant when it comes to dress.
 Given the diverse nature of the population, one can see many different types of dress: jeans, saris, business suits, dishdashas, and abayas.
 Visitors are free to wear the same clothes that they would wear at home, but men and women typically refrain from wearing excessively revealing clothing out of respect for the local culture and customs.
 For most of the year, lightweight summer clothing is suitable.
 Warmer clothes are needed during the winter months, especially in the evening.